kilipan/nasin-toki/README.md

 ## transitives
 Sometimes, we come across strange constructions in toki pona.
-Things like `mi tomo e waso`[^Ke-Tami] may look confusing at first, but there are simple strategies to interpret this.
+Things like `mi tomo e waso`[^ke-tami] may look confusing at first, but there are simple strategies to interpret this.

-[^Ke-Tami]: Thank you for the great example, jan Ke Tami!
+[^ke-tami]: Thank you for the great example, jan Ke Tami!

-When we use the construction `X li Y e Z` we usually mean one of twoe things, depending on [context](https://github.com/kilipan/nasin-toki#context):
+When we use the construction `X li Y e Z` we usually mean one of two things, depending on [context](https://github.com/kilipan/nasin-toki#context):

 - The subject causes the object be Y, "X causes Z to be Y.".
   In terms of toki pona, we can restructure this to `X li pali e ni: Z li Y`.